 Two, these flours typically are used along with other flours in baking situations, and you should look for recipes with instructions on how much you can substitute your chosen flour.
 When used to thicken soups or smoothies, these flours can be used alone.
 Another note: for the sake of comparison, 1 tablespoon of whole wheat flour contains 2 grams protein, 1 gram fiber, 0 percent iron, and 0 percent potassium.

 Banana flour is a traditional food of Africa and Jamaica but has recently caught on in other parts of the world because it is gluten-free, it can be used in Paleo and primal diet plans, and it is a rich source of resistant starch.
 Uncooked banana flour has a banana taste that disappears when it is cooked.
 The flour is made from green bananas that are peeled, chopped, dried, and then ground.
 One tablespoon of banana flour provides 0.8 g protein, 3 g fiber, 278 mg potassium, and 30 mg magnesium.
-[Editor's Note: Now Foods has a variety of gluten free baking mixes and a green banana flour.]

 The fibrous cassava root (yuca) is the source of this gluten-free flour.
 One of the more popular things about cassava flour is its neutral flavor, which means it performs equally well in main dishes as well as in desserts.
 It contains a moderate amount of resistant starch and also is easily digestible, which makes it gut-friendly for anyone who has irritable bowel disease or other similar digestive conditions.
 One tablespoon contains 0.5 g fiber, 4 percent Daily Value vitamin C, and 0.5 g protein.